staftermath/pysuite/docs/source/user_manual.rst

 delete_sheet
 ++++++++++++
-delete a tab in a spreadsheet. you can find the id of the tab from URL
+Delete a tab (sheet) in a spreadsheet.
+You can find the id of the tab from URL.
+For example, if URL of a tab is https://docs.google.com/spreadsheets/d/1CNOH3o2Zz05mharkLXuwX72FpRka8-KFpIm9bEaja50/edit#gid=388610320, then the tab id is `388610320`

 .. code-block:: python